 (3) Subsection (2) does not apply in the case of a child taken into provisional protection and care.

-Note:
+Note to this subsection:

 Section 39 requires the CEO to prepare and implement a provisional care plan for a child taken into provisional protection and care.